 Homeless students and families are often reluctant to admit to homelessness.
 Therefore, LEA’s are required to seek out and identify homeless children and youth.
 To this end, the S.I.T.
 Team works with community agencies to identify and enroll homeless children and youth.
 The S.I.T.
 Team ensures that school-based staff follows district procedures to identify enrolled students who become homeless.
 Homeless children and youth are also identified when they enroll in school.

-The youth, parent, or guardian completes a Domicile/Student Residency Questionnaire form (English / Spanish).
-You may get the form by clicking on your preferred language, in an enrollment packet at any school site, or by requesting this form from school-based staff.
+The youth, parent, or guardian completes a Domicile/Student Residency Questionnaire Form.
+You may get the form at the bottom of this page, in an enrollment packet at any school site, or by requesting this form from school-based staff.
 Submit the form to the front office at any school site that will fax the form to the S.I.T.
 Office.
 Once received, the S.I.T.
 Team will determine eligibility and if eligible will designate statue in the district database and send a memo to district Food and Nutrition services authorizing student's participation in the free meal program.

 Yes.
 A child or youth has the right to immediately enroll in school, even if missing required documentation.
 The school and the S.I.T. office will assist you in obtaining the required documentation.